mutablelogic/go-whisper/README.md

 ## Running

-(Note: Docker images are not created yet - this is some forward planning!)

 You can either run the whisper service as a CLI command or in a docker container.
 There are docker images for arm64 and amd64 (Intel).
 The arm64 image is built for Jetson GPU support specifically, but it will also run on Raspberry Pi's.